How disagreeable are your meetings?

 |Taking actions outside that meeting that attempt to undermine a board decision||28/42||67%|

-This is a selective response, of course, since by definition people who seek out a webinar on difficult people are dealing with difficulties!
+This is a selective response, of course, since by definition people who seek out a workshop on difficult people are dealing with difficulties!
 How about you?
 Are your meetings going smoothly?
-Here’s a short anonymous survey (4 quick questions).
-If you have a minute, Jurassic Parliament would love to hear from you.
+Send us an email.

-And if you decide you’d like help, we now offer our on-demand webinar “Difficult Board Chair or Member” at this link.
-Thanks, as always, for your input!
+And if you decide you’d like help, we offer our self-paced course “Difficult Board Chair or Member” at this link.